Mukand

 Mukand Limited (formerly Mukand Iron & Steel Works Limited) is an India-based manufacturer of stainless steel, alloy steel, and stainless steel billets, and is an exporter of hot rolled bars.
 Part of the Bajaj Group, the company also produces steel castings, structurals, cranes, and other industrial machinery.
 Founded in 1937, Mukand is recognized for producing some of India's largest industrial cranes, including an 80-tonne, 60-metre-span gantry crane.

 History

 Mukand was established in 1929 in Lahore by Seth Mukand Lal.
-It was later acquired by Bajaj and moved to Mumbai in 1937.
+It was later acquired by Bajaj Group and moved to Mumbai in 1937.
 A steel plant at Kalwa, Thane commenced operations in 1965.
 It was renamed to Mukand Ltd from Mukand Iron & Steel Works Limited on 23 March 1989.

 It also operates a steel plant in Ginigera of Hospet district in collaboration with Kalyani Steel known as Hospet Steel Ltd.